 Master data governance:

 Today’s businesses have a large volume of unstructured and duplicate master data such as material, customer, and vendor master data.
 Business teams give the least importance to manage this master data, and wrong data entry by users leads to re-work and might lead to fraud, as there are no validations and checks.
-Manual process of maintaining master data leads to a lot of duplication and inconsistent material data.
+The manual process of maintaining master data leads to a lot of duplication and inconsistent material data.

 ToggleNow is helping organizations to address this complex challenge with its partner solution which acts as a complete governance tool for material, vendor, and customer masters.
 It has structural workflows defined for every master with roles and users defined as per organizational structure.